Guide to the Colosseum

 While in most of the European tourist attractions you should beware of the cold season and avoid it, about Rome you should make sure to avoid the Roman heat.
-During the peak summer there is a heat wave along with infamous humidity of Rome that can make visiting the Colosseum a little bit unpleasant.
+During the peak summer, there is a heatwave along with the infamous humidity of Rome that can make visiting the Colosseum a little bit unpleasant.
 As summer is the high season of the country, the attraction will also be more crowded that will affect your entire day, especially if you are thinking about taking some pictures in this fabulous, picturesque location.

-In addition to the summer, you should try your best not to plan your trip to Colosseum during the days close to Christmas or New Year’s holidays as the population visiting the place are huge.
-You should note that the Coloseum is closed on January 1st and December 25th.
+In addition to the summer, you should try your best not to plan your trip to Colosseum during the days close to Christmas or New Year’s holidays as the population visiting the place is huge.
+You should note that the Colosseum is closed on January 1st and December 25th.

 How to visit Colosseum

-There are two ways to purchase the tickets.
+There are two ways to purchase tickets.
 The usual way is to reach the place, stay in a queue and buy your ticket.
-Good news is it is pretty simple, but bad news is that you should stay in a long, tiring queue.
+The good news is it is pretty simple, but the bad news is that you should stay in a long, tiring queue.
 The other good news is you can purchase your ticket online.
 This way you do not need to stay in the queue to purchase the ticket.

 As a special tip from this travel guide to Colosseum, please note that even if you have booked the ticket online, you need to arrive half an hour sooner than your visiting time.